Margeaux: 2014–present: Love & Hip Hop: Atlanta and Black Cocaine

 In January 2014, she appeared in an episode of an online docu-series Second Skin for the website StyleLikeU.
 In April 2015, it was announced that Margeaux would appear on the fourth season of the VH1 reality television series Love & Hip Hop: Atlanta alongside her husband Nikko London.
 His sex tape with Mimi Faust was the main subject of the season.
 That same year, she released her single "Start a War", which she also performed on the show.
 In September, Margeaux announced that her EP, Yellow Dirty Rose, would be released later that month.

 On June 15, 2017, Margeaux released a music video for "Bad Chick" as the lead single from her upcoming EP Black Cocaine (2017) scheduled to be released on June 23.

 Other ventures

 Fashion

-Besides her music career, Margeaux has her own creative brand House of Margeaux which consists of a clothing line and hand painted skateboard line called Tokiebow.
-"House of Margeaux, HOFM, actually started out as merchandising for the music.
-I really wanted it to be just cool stuff for girls and guys, unisex, that people really wanted to wear; not just come to my show and then it's like my face and my name is there.
-I wanted it to be something separate from me but part of everything artistic that I do.
-I studied design so I really wanted to do really cool merchandise stuff that people wanted to rock all the time.
-And House of Margeaux is this creative place that has all these different rooms of things that I create.
-Like House of Margeaux HOFM is like the gear in one room and then the other room is Tokiebow, this character that I created.
-He rides a skateboard so I started hand painting skateboards and he's a vinyl robot toy, he's a comic book, T-shirts and hats.
-And then the other room is music.
-So House of Margeaux is just this creative hub where everything that I do lives and exists and collides together."
+Besides her music career, Margeaux has her own creative brand House of Margeaux, a clothing line and hand-painted skateboard line called Tokiebow.